-1. The Head of Human Resources and Organisational Development recommends that:

-- (a) the Panel considers which 'Lead Officer' model it wishes to recommend to Council; and - (b) Council be recommended to authorise the Panel to finalise the specifications and proceed as soon as practicable with the recruitment process in relation to the Lead Officer model selected by Council.
+- 1. The Appointments etc Panel recommends that: - a) Council adopts the Chief Executive model for its 'Lead Officer'; and - b) the Panel be authorised to finalise the specifications and proceed as soon as practicable with the recruitment process in relation to the Chief Executive post. - 2.
+Clare Marchant, Chief Executive (who held the statutory post of Head of Paid Service) left the organisation on 29 June.

-Background Information

-2. Panel will be aware that Clare Marchant, Chief Executive (who held the statutory post of Head of Paid Service) left the organisation on 29 June.
-Given the timescales of the existing incumbent departing, recommendations were needed to be made to 25 May Council, covering both the nature of the interim post whether Head of Paid Service (HPS) or Chief Executive (CX) and who would hold the interim post.
 The Panel interviewed candidates for the interim role and its recommendation that Steve Stewart be appointed as Interim Chief Executive was agreed by Council.
-Steve Stewart commenced his role as interim CX on 19 June, on a fixed term contract, for a period of six to nine months whilst the permanent arrangements were agreed and implemented.

-3. The nature of the interim role 'Lead Officer' selected was without prejudice to the nature of the permanent role to be decided by Council.
-The Panel is therefore asked to consider what recommendations it wishes to make to Council on the nature of the permanent 'Lead Officer' role.

-4. The Council is required by law to have a Head of Paid Service, appointed by full Council.
+It was agreed that recruitment to the permanent post would not commence immediately but recommendations put to July Council once an Appointments etc. Panel had debated the different models.
+Steve Stewart commenced his role as interim Chief Executive on 19 June, on a fixed term contract, for a period of six to nine months whilst the permanent arrangements were agreed and implemented. - 3.
+The nature of the interim role selected for 'Lead Officer' was without prejudice to the nature of the permanent role to be decided by Council.
+The Panel has therefore considered the nature of the permanent 'Lead Officer' role in order to make recommendations to Council. - 4.
+The Council is required by law to have a Head of Paid Service, appointed by full Council.
 There is no legal requirement to have a Chief Executive, but this is the model the Council has operated under to date.
-The Council's Chief Executive has also been the statutory HPS.
-As Panel will be aware, May 2017 Council approved recruiting an Interim Chief Executive but the recruitment to the permanent post would not commence immediately but recommendations put to July Council once an Appointments etc. Panel had debated the different models.

-Permanent Recruitment

-5. In order to move forward with the permanent appointment, the Panel is asked to consider which Lead Officer model they wish to recommend to Council.
-A number of models exist across Councils, with the Chief Executive model continuing to be the most popular choice.
+The Council's Chief Executive has also been the statutory Head of Paid Service. - 5.
+The Panel noted that a number of models exist across Councils, with the Chief Executive model continuing to be the most popular choice.
 Others include: Head of Paid Service, Rotating Head of Paid Service and Managing Director.
-Each model still brings with it a level of remuneration premium for high quality candidates.

-6. In reviewing the employment marketplace and organisational structures at other Local Authorities, the decision to recruit to a Chief Executive remains the most popular Lead Officer model.
-However there are a small number of authorities, particularly Mayoral authorities, who have moved to recruiting a Managing Director (MD) or City/County Director and Wiltshire Council who has a rotating Head of Paid Service model.
+Each model still brings with it a level of remuneration premium for high quality candidates. - 6.
+In reviewing the employment marketplace and organisational structures at other Local Authorities, the decision to recruit to a Chief Executive remains the most popular Lead Officer model.
+However, there are a small number of authorities, particularly Mayoral authorities, who have moved to recruiting a Managing Director (MD) or City/County Director and Wiltshire Council who has a rotating Head of Paid Service model. - 7.
+The Panel considered three main models: Managing Director, Chief Executive and

+Head of Paid Service.

-Managing Director Model
+Managing Director model

-7. For the MD model, the key attributes must focus on: strong financial acumen, in depth knowledge of markets and changing economical environments and robust understanding of a multi-faceted operation.
+8. For the MD model, the key attributes must focus on: strong financial acumen, indepth knowledge of markets and changing economical environments and robust understanding of a multi-faceted operation.
 The financial climate continues to be increasingly challenging and therefore the requirement for the Lead Officer to have sound commercial acumen and a track record in delivering results (synonymous with an MD role) are in the highest demand.
 In delivering results, an MD must also ensure that services are delivered creatively and efficiently to ensure value for money.
-Recruiting to a role with a different title to Chief Executive can symbolise a step change but Executive Search agencies who specialise in recruiting at Executive levels have advised that a change in title from 'Chief Executive'' can have an adverse bearing on the quality of candidates.
+Recruiting to a role with a different title to Chief Executive can symbolise a step change but Executive Search agencies who specialise in recruiting at Executive levels have advised that a change in title from 'Chief Executive' can have an adverse bearing on the quality of candidates.